wassermanlab/OpenFlexTyper/docs/source/index.rst

 Then enter the FlexTyper repository and with requirements.tx environment file, you can create the conda environment with the following command :

-:cactus: Please note that some packages are located in conda-forge channel, so we need to adding conda-forge
+!
+Please note that some packages are located in conda-forge channel, so we need to adding conda-forge

 .. code:: bash